We think two of

 shoulders, lower waist and upper legs, molded painted hair, tin

 sleep eyes, closed painted mouth, swivel twist lower waist similar

-to the Lu Jon doll.
-Doll is unmarked.
+to the Lu Jon doll, doll is marked PAT APP'LD FOR

 ca. 1930s Joy Doll Corp.
 Baby Joyce doll, 12" tall, all composition doll,

 molded painted hair or unpainted wigged, painted blue eyes, closed mouth, wore a

 sleeveless one piece dress with high waist and pleats, socks and shoes, came

 with a button/pin that states; Baby Joyce, The Children's Favorite, doll is

 unmarked.
 1929 Joy Doll Corp.
 Joyce doll, 16" tall, all